-A picture can be maintained for a person or prospect person.
+A picture can be kept for persons and prospects.
 Once a picture is uploaded by the user it is displayed on the person or prospect person's home page.
 The picture can also be removed by a user.
 A maximum picture size of 65 kb is allowed.
 A variety of image file types can be used including jpeg, png and gif.
 The option to display pictures for persons and prospect persons is configured in the system administration application.